 What is a Tax Deferred Retirement Account?

 A tax deferred retirement account is a financial account where your contributions can grow tax deferred until they are withdrawn.
-Traditional IRAs, Annuities and 401(k)’s… Read the rest
+Traditional IRAs, 401(k)’s, and … Read the rest

 In Ohio, the general rule of thumb is that in the event of a divorce, a spouse will be able to retain his separate property.
 For a more full explanation of separate and marital property and property division, see http://www.perlalaw.com/blog/how-does-a-domestic-relations-court-in-ohio-divide-property-in-a-divorce/ However, there is a particular exception to the rule that some practitioners may overlook.